 For New Teaching Assistants: The New Teaching Assistant Orientation is offered twice a year, in January and August, and is required by the Dietrich School of Arts and Sciences for all students who will be Teaching Assistants for the first time in the ensuing semester(s).
 This one-day event is designed to introduce the basic information needed for classroom success to graduate students in their first semester as a TA at the University of Pittsburgh.
-To register for Spring 2016 NTAO, head over to our New Teaching Assistant Orientation web page.

 For Teaching Assistants and Teaching Fellows: Information, training opportunities, and support are available to you throughout the year.
 Schedule a meeting to talk to a teaching consultant, check out the resources and information available to you online, or attend a one-hour workshops designed to help you obtain and hone practical skills to enhance your teaching.
 These workshops are open to all faculty, staff, and students, but are tailored particularly to the needs and experience levels of Teaching Assistants.
-Also, new in 2016, you may enroll to earn a TA Services Achievement in Pedagogy Badge.
+Also, you may enroll to earn a TA Services Achievement in Pedagogy Badge.

-For Independent Instructors (and those planning to make a career of University Teaching: FacDev 2200, the University Teaching Practicum, is a three-credit graduate seminar is offered every semester.
+For Independent Instructors (and those planning to make a career of University Teaching): FacDev 2200, the University Teaching Practicum, is a three-credit graduate seminar is offered every semester.
 The Dietrich School of Arts and Sciences requires that this course be taken concurrently by all graduate students who are teaching independently for the first time.
 A mainstay of the University’s commitment to both graduate and undergraduate education, the Practicum is a practical introduction to teaching.
 New instructors are encouraged to share concerns and experiences through class discussions, and assignments encourage graduate student instructors to create and improve classroom materials including syllabi, student assignments, and lesson plans.
 Coursework is structured around the construction of a teaching portfolio, which serves additionally as a final project.

 LibGuide: This guide was created to show faculty and instructors some of the ways the library can assist you with your course offerings.